Reconditioning of pistons

 With the introduction of the laser cladding technology, QuantiServ has redefined the piston reconditioning process.
 The laser cladding technology for two-stroke pistons was developed by QuantiServ and offers the following important advantages:

 - Fully automated process carried out by a robot.
-This results in a top-quality product due to very high accuracy, repeatability and consistency.
+This results in a top-quality product due to the robot’s very high accuracy, repeatability and consistency.

 Laser cladded ring grooves are far harder than chromium plated ones.
 Accordingly, life times and therefore time between overhauls (TBOs) are achievable today that were far out of reach even one or two years ago.
 We are today able to guarantee a ring groove life time of up to 24,000 running hours on our reconditioned pistons!